-Dog bleeding from anus.
+The dog is bleeding from the anus.
 A haemorrhage, wherever it occurs, is always cause for alarm for owners since blood is rightly associated with danger.
-Bleeding from the anus can have various causes, so the correct diagnosis, which is always the responsibility of the vet, depends on the type of treatment to be followed.
-In the following, we will look at the most probable causes for the leakage of blood from the dog’s anus, differentiating whether the blood comes from the rectum or the digestive system or even from the respiratory system due to swallowing.
+Bleeding from the anus can have various causes, so the correct diagnosis, which is always the vet's responsibility, depends on the type of treatment to be followed.
+In the following, we will look at the most probable causes of blood leakage from the dog’s anus, differentiating whether the blood comes from the rectum, the digestive system, or even the respiratory system due to swallowing.

 The dog's digestive system includes the teeth, oesophagus, stomach, small intestine, large intestine and rectum.
 The pancreas and liver also contribute to the digestive process, but are not considered parts of the digestive system, as food does not come into contact with these organs.